Steven Palazzo: 2010

 Palazzo entered the Republican primary for Mississippi's 4th congressional district and won the nomination with 57% of the vote.
 He faced 10-term Democratic incumbent Gene Taylor in the general election.
 Although the 4th district had turned almost solidly Republican at the federal level, Taylor had held the seat without serious difficulty since 1996.
 His voting record had been very conservative even by Mississippi Democratic standards, and he had often broken with his party.
 Palazzo established himself as Taylor's strongest opponent since 1996.
 In particular, he attacked Taylor for supporting Nancy Pelosi for House Speaker in 2006 and 2008.
 He was endorsed by Sarah Palin and defeated Taylor, 52%–47%.

 2012

 In the Republican primary, Palazzo defeated two challengers with 74% of the vote.
 In the general election, he defeated Democratic nominee Matthew Moore, 64%–29%.

 2014

 In the Republican primary, Palazzo faced his predecessor, Taylor, and three other challengers.
 Taylor switched parties in a bid to return to his former seat, actively campaigning and drawing large numbers of Democrats into the Republican primary.
 Palazzo was targeted by the Club for Growth.
-Palazzo won 50.5% of the vote to Taylor's 43%.
+Palazzo won 50.5% of the vote to Taylor's 43%, just enough to avoid a runoff.

 In the general election, Palazzo easily defeated his 2012 general-election opponent, Matt Moore, 69.9% to 24.3%; four minor party or independent candidates received 3.8% of the vote.